The Next Steps project has materials in different formats to help you engage families in the transition planning process.

 In high school, IEP teams begin to look at IEPs differently and start planning for what comes next for a student after high school.
 Schools refer to this as transition planning.
 This parent flyer, High School is a Big Thing, can help parents understand the important pieces of transition planning and how to prepare for high school IEP meetings.
 (PDF, 2 pages)

 Download an ELO brochure your school can use to introduce parents to ELOs.
 It’s a PDF with an editable space on the front for you to fill in your school’s information.
 (PDF, 2 pages, 2016)

 An overview of seven professional development workshops and three student workshops from the Parent Information Center.
 These workshops are available at no cost to Next Steps NH cohort schools, and to other schools for a fee.
 (PDF, 2 pages, 2016) Materials from some of these workshops are available in the For Parents tab in Training Courses and Materials Section.

 Life After High School Transition Tool Kit

-The Life After High School Transition Tool Kit helps families and youth who have an Individualized Education Program (IEP) learn about the transition planning process.
+The Life After High School Transition Tool Kit (PDF, 72 pages, 2016) helps families and youth who have an Individualized Education Program (IEP) learn about the transition planning process.
 It provides an overview of the laws relating to transition as well as best practices.
 The sections are: Thinking about the Future, Making a Plan, Writing the Transition Plan in the IEP, What Else do I Need to Know, Review and Revise, and Give Youth an Opportunity to get Involved.
-(PDF, 72 pages)

 Transition Fair Guide

-Family Engagement Groups are a way to include parents in a review of how effectively a school works with families.
+Family Engagement Teams (PDF, 12 pages, 2017) applies a focus group strategy to include parents in a review of how effectively a school works with families.
 A group might be a follow-up to a survey, or a sole means of gathering parent comments.
 Groups usually include six to twelve participants.
 This guide leads you from initial concept to inviting parents to conducting the meetings.
-(PDF, 9 pages, 2014)

 Life After High School online training